 - If further accessibility options are needed, the Accessible Education Center or the Office of Affirmative Action and Equal Opportunity are available to review individual situation and determine if a different parking accommodation is appropriate.

-- Employee Reserved Parking Spaces
+- Employee and Departmental Reserved Parking Spaces

 - An additional fee applies with “at all times” reserved spaces.